Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 Lufthansa Miles & More

-Lufthansa's Miles & More program enabled family pooling in 2018 for up to two adults and five children.
-The Miles & More family pooling option only applies to award miles; status miles cannot be pooled.
-Either adult can redeem miles for award travel from the combined family account.
+Lufthansa's Miles & More program enabled family pooling for award miles in 2018 for up to two adults and five children.
+Once award miles are pooled, either adult can redeem miles for award travel from the combined family account.

 “You can freely choose to invite whoever you want.
 Although Family Account was designed for families to earn CashPoints together, we do not restrict it for other uses, such as inviting your friends or similar.”